laurencelundblade/QCBOR/README.md

   discipline for very safe coding and handling of binary data.

-**Small code size** – When optimized for size using the compiler -Os option, x86 code is about 4KB (~1.1KB encode, ~2.5KB decode, ~0.4KB common).
-Other decoders may be smaller, but they may also do less for you, so overall size of the implementation may be larger.
-For example, QCBOR internally tracks error status so you don't have to check a return code on every operation.
+**Small code size** – When optimized for size using the compiler -Os option, 64-bit x86 code is about 4KB in its smallest configuration.

 **Clear documented public interface** – The public interface is separated from the implementation.
 It can be put to use without